What is happening with Water Charges in 2019 ?

 - A third extension of the suspension of water charges until 31st Dec 2017 was put in place in July 2017.

-Water Charges are no longer suspended from January 2018.
+Water Charges were no longer suspended from January 2018.

-The monitoring of people’s usage under the new charging regime began on Jan 1st 2018 and they will be monitored for a full year to the end of 2018.
-(Only homes with water meters can be monitored).
+The monitoring of people’s usage under the new charging regime was due to begin on Jan 1st 2018.
+(Of ourse – only homes with water meters can be monitored).

-Those households who are identified as using water above the threshold will then be notified at the beginning of 2019.
-They will be given a six month period during which they can try to reduce their water usage.
+Those households who are identified as using water above the annual threshold will then be notified .
+They will then be given a six month period during which they can try to reduce their water usage.
 If they haven’t done that by the end of the six months they will then be charged for any usage above the threshold for that six month period and any ongoing usage over the threshold.

-Average household water usage figures , from the CER, show that the average water usage for a four person household in Ireland is 125,000 litres a year – so the threshold is 1.7 times that.
+Household water usage figures from the CER, show that the average water usage for a four person household in Ireland is 125,000 litres a year – so the threshold is 1.7 times that.

 Allowances for Larger Households :